graphql-factory/graphql-factory/README.md

 **Q** How do I reuse pieces of a schema?

 **A** The approach I use is to create partial objects and use a utility like lodash's `_.merge` to add its schema to another.
-You can additionally use the provided `factory.utils.merge` function
+You can additionally use the provided `factory.utils.merge` function.
+Or you can use the `extendFields` property in combination with `FactoryFieldBundle` definitions
 ##### Example
 ```
 import _ from 'lodash'